JackBradley101/JackBradley101.github.io/_posts/2024-05-12-front-bellcranks.md

 ### Goals

 - **Cut mass** to reduce unsprung weight and improve responsiveness
-- **Increase stiffness** so the linkage behaves like an ideal lever, not a spring
+- **Increase stiffness** so the linkage behaves like an lever, not a spring
-- **Simplify manufacturing** to save time and improve repeatability
+- **Simplify manufacturing** to save time and minimize points of failure

 ### Design & Analysis